Renji-XD/texthooker-ui/README.md

 An offline version of the page can be downloaded from the [docs](https://github.com/Renji-XD/texthooker-ui/tree/main/docs) folder (make sure to also download the assets folder and content in case you want to use some of the custom online fonts) or build locally by your own.

+**Note:** If you are interested in persistent statistics, history and additional mining capabitilies / workflows you may want to checkout [GameSentenceMiner](https://github.com/bpwhelan/GameSentenceMiner) which runs a forked version of this web interface.

 ## Building

 ```